-BMI considers Iran's business environment to be slightly less appealing than the previous quarter, with a score of 41.5 out of 100 in Q115, unchanged from the previous quarter.
-Due to reappraisals of the scores of other countries, Iran's position in the regional rankings improved three places in the regional rankings to 14th out of 30 countries in the Middle East and Africa in Q115.
-Its overall score is below the regional average of 42.3.
+Iran scores 33.9 out of 100 in terms of its attractiveness as a destination to launch innovative pharmaceuticals in Q116, up from 33.1 in the previous quarter, according to BMI's Risk/Reward Index.
+Iran's position in the regional rankings has risen one place in Q116 to 20th out of the 31 countries in the Middle East and Africa region.
+Its overall score is considerably below the regional average of 40.3.
 Generally speaking, Iran benefits from a large and growing population and relatively widespread access to healthcare services.
-However, its regulatory regime - including intellectual property (IP) rights, political and economic situation - is highly questionable.
-Consequently, the country performs above the regional average for potential rewards and below the regional average in terms of risk.
+However, its regulatory regime - including intellectual property rights and economic situation - is highly questionable.
+Consequently, the country performs below the regional average in terms of risk despite improvements in the political situation.